Ciabatta bread on a Baking Steel

 7. Pro-Tip: Add some ice cubes when you launch to create some steam

-Ciabatta bread on a Baking Steel in the oven
+Ciabatta bread baking on a Baking Steel in a home oven

 Scaling up?
 Make extra loaves or stash dough for later with precise baker's percents.